jbeard4/scion-shell/README.md

+scion-shell provides a simple shell environment for the SCION SCXML interpreter.
+It accepts SCXML events via stdin, and thus can be used to integrate SCXML with shell programming.

 scion-shell accepts a single argument which is a path to an SCXML file.
 It instantiates an SCXML interpreter from this SCXML file, and then accepts events via stdin.

 scion-shell prints state ids on state entry and exit, so it can be used for demo purposes.